A typical slab leak can resemble other plumbing problems, making this issue difficult to diagnose. The following symptoms are common of slab leaks:

 Repiping the entire line: This method is commonly used in older homes where leaks are a frequent and chronic problem.

 Pipe coating: This treatment is used in the case of pipes that can’t easily or cost-effectively be repaired by opening up the foundation.
 The pipe is fixed from within, using an epoxy pipe coating.

 Contact an experienced and qualified plumber at the first signs of trouble: Plumbers have special, non-invasive equipment that can be used to make a definitive diagnoses.
 Pressure gauges, electronic amplification equipment, camera inspections and electromagnetic pipeline locators are all examples of the devices used to detect and locate a leak beneath your foundation.

 If your home suffers damage, contact your insurance company: Not all homeowners insurance policies will cover this type of damage.
 However, there are documented cases of homeowners successfully filing claims for damage from slab leaks.
 Read through your insurance policy carefully, and contact your insurance agent for help.

-If you’re concerned that your home in lake fern has a slab leak, or that there is a leak elsewhere on your property, reach out to us.
+If you’re concerned that your home in lake magdalene has a slab leak, or that there is a leak elsewhere on your property, reach out to us.
 We’re happy to help!